dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 layout: post
 categories: js
 id: 638
-updated: 2020-04-01 08:07:45
+updated: 2020-04-01 08:15:05
-version: 1.1
+version: 1.2
 ---

 In JavaScript Multidimensional arrays can be implemented in a number of ways.
-Maybe the most common way is to just have arrays of arrays, however there are other ways of doing so that involve just having a single linear array.
+Maybe the most common way is to just have arrays of arrays, however there are other ways of doing so that involve just having a single linear array and a formula to get a proper index value.

+Multidimensional arrays will come up often when it comes to any kind of project that will involve a 2d grid, a 3d plain, tables, or anything else where doing so might be called for.
+So having a solid understanding of the different ways to go about having arrays with two or more dimensions is called for when it comes to a wide range of applications where the use of them will come into play.
+So lets look at some typical examples, as well as some other examples that might be not so typical with multidimensional arrays in javaScript.

 <!-- more -->